These are the best fly fishing books that we recommend all anglers read before heading out on the water or learning some new techniques.

 The title might be a bit macabre, but sometimes we have to look our mortality straight in the eye, check the bucket list, and just go for the experiences we really want to have before the clock runs out.

-The Longest Silence: A Life In Fishing by Thomas McGuane
+The Longest Silence: A Life In Fishing – Best Fly Fishing Essays

-McGuane is a novelist first, an angler second.
+McGuane is a novelist first, and an angler second.
 Not because he’s not committed to fly fishing, but because he’s just so good at writing.
-The Longest Silence is a modern classic, full of wit, dazzling stories and a lot of reflection on the pleasures of fishing and a true pleasure to read.
+The Longest Silence is a collection of 30 essays, full of wit, sensational stories, and a lot of reflection on the pleasures of fishing and a true pleasure to read.

-Because there’s no list of books on fishing that skips Hemingway, we’re not going to start now.
+Because there’s no list of fishing books that skip Hemingway, we’re not going to start now.